Tiritibambix/GUIVCard/README.md

 docker-compose up -d
 ```

-## Ports
+## Port

-The application uses the following ports:
+The application runs on port 8190.
-- Backend API: 8195
-- Frontend UI: 8190

 Access the application at http://YOUR_SERVER_IP:8190

 ## Authentication

-The application uses a simple authentication flow:
-1. Frontend authenticates with backend using Basic Auth
-2. Backend uses the same credentials to authenticate with the CardDAV server
+The application uses Basic Auth with the credentials configured in docker-compose.yml to authenticate with the CardDAV server.
-3. All credentials are configured in docker-compose.yml

 ## Security Notes

 - Never commit passwords or sensitive information to the repository
 - Use HTTPS in production
 - Keep your modified docker-compose.yml secure and never commit it
-- The backend acts as a secure proxy between the frontend and CardDAV server

 ## Development